Jehsee/youtube-tags/README.md

 backend API (no view) - https://tagsapi.herokuapp.com/

-Please allow some time for Heroku dyno to wake up when first landing on page Please allow some time for Heroku dyno to wake up when making the first API call
+Please allow some time for Heroku dyno to wake up when first landing on page Please allow some time for Heroku dyno to wake up when making the first API call such as navigating to the search page or saving a video

 # Front
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.